-- 5. Advised of the right to change support coordination providers, support coordinators, service providers; and - 6.
-Advised that waiver services and support coordination service are an alternative to institutionalization.
+- 5. Was advised of the right to change support coordination providers, support coordinators, service providers; and - 6.
+Was advised that waiver services and support coordination service are an alternative to institutionalization.

-If the services in the Waiver are not appropriate to meet the applicant's needs, or if the applicant does not meet the eligibility requirements for waiver services, the applicant should be notified immediately, given appeal rights and directed to other service options or to the source of the initial referral.
+If the services in the waiver are not appropriate to meet the applicant's needs, or if the applicant does not meet the eligibility requirements for waiver services, the applicant should be notified immediately, given appeal rights and directed to other service options or to the source of the initial referral.